xenomachina/3d-models/README.md

 1. I have never printed this.
 While I have tried to make the measurements accurate, it may not actually fit a Commodore 64 keyboard.

 2. It is *very* large.
+It's 432mm wide.

-3. There currently is not a hole for cables in the design.
+3. There currently is not a hole for cables in the design, though there is a flat "notch" wher it should be pretty easy to add a hole for a port or a slot for cables.
+This notch is about 51mm wide.

 The case is in two pieces, and there are screw posts for mounting a C64 keyboard inside.
 It should also work with C16 and *some* VIC-20 keyboards.
 I